 “Disability is a natural part of the human experience and in no way diminishes the right of the individuals to live independently, enjoy self-determination, make choices, contribute to society, pursue meaningful careers, and integration in the economical, political, social, cultural and educational mainstream of American society.” – 1992 Developmental Disabilities Assistance and Bill of Rights Act

 The Arc of Buffalo County advocates for the rights of citizens with developmental disabilities and their families. – adopted September 1, 2005

 The Arc of Buffalo County provides encouragement, respite activities, information and networking opportunities to local families who have children with disabilities.
-For example, The Arc of Buffalo County helps sponsor the annual Adaptive Easter Egg Hunt.
+For example, The Arc of Buffalo County hosts a monthly Parent Group and sponsors the annual Adaptive Easter Egg Hunt.
 We believe that families can have a huge impact both in their child’s lives and also in their community by getting involved in local, state, and national advocacy efforts.
 Families are encouraged to visit The Arc of Nebraska and Arc of the United States to stay abreast on advocacy issues and to get involved with these efforts.
 Advocacy will be approached differently by each family, and the Arc of Buffalo County wants to promote efforts that improve the lives of people with developmental disabilities and their families.